ky2123/C-projects/README.md

-Basically these are project I've done with my current programming mentor, I need to go through and make sure all errors have been fixed still but this is a good indication of my knowledge base.
+Basically these are projects I've done with my current programming mentor, if you wish to check his validity his Github is ryanhaining.
+Additionally, I need to go through and make sure all errors have been fixed, but this is a good indication of my knowledge base.
+Create on 3/16/2025